Thomvis/thomvis.github.io/_posts/2016-11-28-my-first-rx.md

 The examples so far show that Observables can be applied in various use cases, ranging from simple sequences, like the one at the top of this post, all the way up to complex and asynchronous operations, like network requests.
 They can also simplify working with UI events or continuous model changes.

 There are numerous ways to extend the simple Observable type we created above to make it more useful.
-Let's first look at a way to simplify the conversion from a plain arrays to an Observable:
+Let's first look at a way to simplify the conversion from a plain array to an Observable:

 ```swift
 extension Observable {